RoySenpai/opsys_hw4_bonus/README.md

 **By Roy Simanovich and Linor Ronen**

 ## Description
 In this assignment we created a Reactor (Reactor Design Pattern) that handles multiple client file descriptors (TCP socket) and handles them accordingly, using an handler function for each file descriptor.
 Also, in this specific bonus assignment, we also added a proactor (Proactor Design Pattern) that handles multiple client file descriptors (TCP socket), and handles them accordingly, using an handler function for each file descriptor.
 The proactor gets the file descriptors from the reactor, and whenever a client file descriptor is read from, the proactor handles it accordingly by sending a message to all the other clients, and then sending the message to the client that sent the message.

+### Reactor Library
 The Reactor library supports the following functions:
 * `void *createReactor()` – Create a reactor object - a linked list of file descriptors and their handlers.
 * `void startReactor(void *react)` – Start executing the reactor, in a new thread.